jorritfolmer/TA-ad-assets-identities/README.md

-# Active Directory assets and identies technical add-on for Splunk
+# Active Directory assets and identities technical add-on for Splunk Enterprise Security

 ## What does this add-on do?

 This add-on dumps the following categories from Active Directory so you can use it within Splunk Enterprise Security:

-1. Identities
+1. Identities (sourcetype ad:identities)
-2. Groups
+2. Groups (sourcetype ad:groups)
-3. Assets
+3. Assets (sourcetype ad:assets)

 ## Why does this add-on exist